Framer Motion vs. GSAP in 2026: How I Prompted Seamless SaaS UI Motion Mechanics

 - Draggable — touch/drag interactions with momentum

 Webflow's acquisition of GSAP made this possible.
 For production work, this removes the licensing friction that previously pushed some teams toward Motion.
 You can now build complex scroll storytelling sites with GSAP without a subscription or attribution requirement.
+See GSAP's licensing page for current terms.

 The Philosophy Split: Declarative vs. Imperative #